Shubhamkr2610/movie.recc/README.md

-here you can check movie IMDB rating and compare this repository is made in javascript, html,css with the help of react.js in codesandbox
+here you can check movie IMDB rating and compare.

+this repository is made in javascript, html,css with the help of react.js in codesandbox